opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 * This firmware project has only been tested on the Tioga Pass hardware.
 * This firmware project build has only been tested using the Microsoft Visual Studio 2015 build tools.
 * Booted to UEFI shell.
-* Installed and booted to UEFI Windows 2016 on M.2 NVME slot.
-* Installed and booted to UEFI Windows 2019 on M.2 NVME slot and with SATA HDD.
+* Booted to UEFI Windows Server 2022 on SATA HDD.
-* Installed and booted to UEFI RHEL 7.3 on SATA HDD.
+* Booted to UEFI RHEL 7.3 on SATA HDD.
-* Installed and booted to Ubuntu 18.04 on M.2 NVME slot.
+* Booted to Ubuntu 18.04 on M.2 NVME slot.
 * Verified Mellanox card detection during POST and OS.
+* LINUX Boot Support (PcdLinuxBootEnable needs to be enabled) verified by booting to Ubuntu 18.04 on M.2 NVME slot

+### **Linux Boot Support Validation Details**

+* linux.efi is a dummy file.
+* Dummy file needs to be replaced by building the Linux Kernel with an Integrated Initrd.

+1. Follow u-root https://github.com/u-root/u-root#readme to compile an initrd
+2. Follow directions on http://osresearch.net/Building/ to integrate initrd and compile the heads kernel
+3. Copy bzimage with integrated initrd to LinuxBoot/LinuxBinaries/linux.efi

+**WhitleyOpenBoardPkg**
+* This firmware project has only been tested on the Junction City hardware.
+* This firmware project build has only been tested using the Microsoft Visual Studio 2015 build tools.
+* Booted to UEFI shell.
+* Booted to UEFI Windows Server 2019 on M.2 NVME Slot.
+* Booted to UEFI Windows Server 2019 using SATA HDD.
+* Booted to UEFI RHEL 8.3 using SATA HDD and U2 SSD.
+* Booted to Ubuntu 18.04 on SATA slot and U2 SSD.
+* Verified PCIE LAN card detection during POST and OS.
+* Verified TPM offboard chip detection

 ### **New Features**
-* Add Linux boot support
+* None

 ### **Planned Activities**
-* Sync with latest EDKII platforms master
+* Sync with latest EDKII and EDKII platforms

 ### **Additional Support and Customizations**
 *	To get dedicated support or additional features or customizations for Aptio OpenEdition, feel free to email sales@ami.com